Giuliano Di Baldassarre

 Giuliano was born in L'Aquila (Italy) in 1978.
 After graduating summa cum laude at the University of Bologna (Italy), he took his PhD in Hydrology in 2006.
 Then, he developed his academic career across Europe by working as a Postdoc at the School of Geographical Sciences, University of Bristol (United Kingdom) and, later, as a Senior Lecturer at UNESCO-IHE Institute for Water Education in Delft (The Netherlands).

-He is currently the Chair of Panta Rhei–Everything Flows, the research decade of the International Association of Hydrological Sciences (IAHS), which brings together hundreds of scientists worldwide doing research on water and society.
-Moreover, he directs a large research team as the PI of the ERC project HydroSocialExtremes: Unravelling the mutual shaping of hydrological extremes and society.
+He has been the Chair of Panta Rhei–Everything Flows, the research decade of the International Association of Hydrological Sciences (IAHS), which brings together hundreds of scientists worldwide doing research on water and society.
+Currently, he directs a large research team as the PI of the ERC project HydroSocialExtremes: Unravelling the mutual shaping of hydrological extremes and society (www.hydrosocialextremes.org).

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.